Buying and Choosing a Puppy

-Cover the crate with a blanket or sheet to make it more den like introduce the puppy to the crate gradually and positively, see my article on Toileting With a Crate.
+Cover the crate with a blanket or sheet to make it more den-like introduce the puppy to the crate gradually and positively, see my article on (5) Toileting With a Crate.

 If you have a loud ticking clock put this near the bed or crate, you can also put in a hot water bottle; it mimics the mothers and siblings heat.

-Though I would only normally advise this when using a crate/indoor kennel, as you can gradually move this back to the original location gradually over a period of time.
+Though I would only normally advise this when using a crate/indoor kennel, as you can gradually move this back to the original location over a period of time.
 Once the puppy has settled in.
-(See Puppy Crying at Night)
+(6) See Puppy Crying at Night

-Your new puppy will needs lots of sleep, just like a human baby so too much interference in this pattern will be detrimental, rough handling by children or adults could affect the behaviour and attitude of your new puppy, and could have a long lasting effect as the dog matures.
-However not enough contact and gentle handling will also have a negative effect on your dog, finding the right balance is of vital importance.
+Your new puppy will need lots of sleep, just like a human baby so too much interference in this pattern will be detrimental, rough handling by children or adults could affect the behaviour and attitude of your new puppy and could have a long-lasting effect as the dog matures.
+However, not enough contact and gentle handling will also have a negative effect on your dog, finding the right balance is of vital importance.

 A puppy can be an absolute joy or an unmitigated nightmare, which one you get, can be affected by the effort you initially put into your research, decisions, training and ongoing socialisation.

 Puppies need lots of time, care and patience.
-Follow the above guidelines and your efforts will be positively rewarded with what I personally believe is the best companion in the world.
+Follow the above guidelines and your efforts will be positively rewarded for what I personally believe is the best companion in the world.